 Similarly, not all non-toxic furniture is eco-friendly.
 For instance, a brand might use natural materials that are irresponsibly sourced, such as harvesting wood from ancient or old growth forests.
 This guide, though, features brands that sell non-toxic and eco-friendly furniture.

 These brands are leading the way when it comes to safe, organic, and non-toxic bedroom furniture, living room furniture, dining room furniture, and office furniture.
+There are even some brands who have certified non-toxic furniture, as an extra level of verification.

 The price ranges of these brands vary, so you’ll find something that matches your needs — you’ll find everything from heirloom-quality premium furniture to affordable non-toxic furniture.
-Browse through this guide for some highlights and visit each brand’s website for further details.[This guide contains affiliate links.
+Browse through this guide for some highlights and visit each brand’s website for further details.[This guide contains affiliate links and partners.
 As always, all brands meet strict criteria for sustainability and are brands we love, that we think you’ll love too!]

 1. Savvy Rest